-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Require contractors to coordinate with rail dispatch to minimize disruption of rail service in the corridor Where feasible, limit closure of any tracks for construction activities to periods when train service is less frequent (e.g., weekends, or midday and late evening periods on weekdays) Where one open track cannot be maintained for passenger or freight use, limit multitrack closures to one location at a time, as much as feasible Where multitrack closures result in temporary suspension of passenger rail service, work with local and regional transit providers to provide alternative transit service around the closure area (e.g., increased bus and shuttle service) Where multitrack closures result in temporary suspension of freight rail service, work with UPRR and freight operators and users to schedule alternative freight service timing to minimize disruption to freight customers R-MM#5 Contribute to 4th and King Street Station Pedestrian Improvements temporary disruption in passenger rail service Prior to construction, the Authority's contractor will work with Caltrain and the City and County of San Francisco to develop an improvement plan to increase sidewalk capacity on Fourth Street along the station frontage between Townsend Street and King Street.
-These improvements will build off of the ongoing construction of the Townsend Corridor Improvement Project by the City and County of San Francisco that will provide a protected bikeway between Fourth and Eighth Streets, an upgraded pedestrian walkway between Fourth Street and Seventh Street where no sidewalk exists, a raised islands between Fourth and Fifth Streets for passenger loading zones, high-visibility crosswalks and curb zones at intersections, and a modified bus routes (MUNI 47 Van Ness) and bus stop changes for various bus routes throughout the corridor.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Title Require contractors to coordinate with rail dispatch to minimize disruption of rail service in the corridor Where feasible, limit closure of any tracks for construction activities to periods when train service is less frequent (e.g., weekends, or midday and late evening periods on weekdays) Where one open track cannot be maintained for passenger or freight use, limit multitrack closures to one location at a time, as much as feasible Where multitrack closures result in temporary suspension of passenger rail service, work with local and regional transit providers to provide alternative transit service around the closure area (e.g., increased bus and shuttle service) Where multitrack closures result in temporary suspension of freight rail service, work with UPRR and freight operators and users to schedule alternative freight service timing to minimize disruption to freight customers Provide advance notice to transit riders of any Phase Action Party Reporting Party Text Mechanism Impact # and Impact Title TR-MM#5 Contribute to 4th and King Street Station Pedestrian Improvements Prior to construction, the Authority's contractor will work with Caltrain and the City and County of San Francisco to develop an improvement plan to increase sidewalk capacity on Fourth Street along the station frontage between Townsend Street and King Street.
+These improvements will build off of the ongoing construction of the Townsend Corridor Improvement Project by the City and County of San Francisco that will provide a protected bikeway between Fourth and Eighth Streets, an upgraded pedestrian walkway between Fourth Street and Seventh Street where no sidewalk exists, a raised islands between Fourth and Fifth Streets for passenger boarding, relocated and expanded commercial and passenger loading zones, high-visibility crosswalks and curb zones at intersections, and a modified bus routes (MUNI 47 Van Ness) and bus stop changes for various bus routes throughout the corridor.
 The PCEP EIR identified a pedestrian impact at the 4th and King Street Station.
-The contractor will construct pedestrian improvement plan.
+The contractor will construct pedestrian improvements based on the approved pedestrian improvement plan.
 The contractor will prepare all materials necessary for and seek the approval of the City and County of San Francisco for this improvement.
-Pre-construction Contract requirements; Compliance reporting Prior to commencement of construction Authority/ Contractor Contractor Develop and implement improvement plan to increase sidewalk capacity Condition of construction contract Impact TR#17: Continuous Permanent Impacts on Pedestrian and Bicycle Access ir Quality ar nd Greenhouse Gases 1 1 1 I 1 Q-MM#1 Construction Emissions Reductions- Requirements for Use of Zero Emission and/or Near Zero Emission Vehicles and This mitigation measure will reduce the impact of construction emissions from project-related on-road vehicles and off-road equipment.
+Pre-construction Contract requirements; Compliance reporting Prior to commencement of construction Authority/ Contractor Contractor Develop and implement improvement plan to increase sidewalk capacity Condition of construction contract Impact TR#17: Continuous Permanent Impacts on Pedestrian and Bicycle Access Air Quality ar d Greenhouse Gases Construction Emissions Reductions- Requirements for Use of Zero Emission and/or Near Zero Emission Vehicles and This mitigation measure will reduce the impact of construction emissions from project-related on-road vehicles and off-road equipment.
 The Authority and all project construction contractors will require that a minimum of 25 percent, with a goal of 100 percent, of all light-duty on-road vehicles (e.g., passenger Pre-construction Contract requirements; Compliance reporting Monthly and annually Authority/ Contractor Authority Daily record keeping and monthly/annual reporting A copy of each unit's certified tier specification and any required CARB or air pollution control district Impact AQ#1: Temporary Direct and Indirect Impacts on Air Quality in the SFBAAB Impact AQ#4: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan